apollo-lang/apollo/doc/report.md

 Working on Apollo was very rewarding.
 Designing and building a compiler seemed like an incredibly daunting task at the beginning of the semester.
-However, working incrementally allowed me to understand the complex system that we were building and in turn make smarter design decisions.
-Finishing early version of the lexer and parser gave me enough time to make changes and polish the front-end as much as possible.
+However, working incrementally allowed me to understand the complex system that we were building and helped me make smarter design decisions.
+Finishing early versions of the lexer and parser gave me enough time to polish the front-end as much as possible.

 Working with Haskell was a blast.
 Although I had played around with it before PLT, using Haskell to build Apollo proved to be an exciting challenge